CESNET/pakiti-server/docs/configuration.md

     30 4 * * * root php /var/www/pakiti3/lib/modules/cli/vds.php -c synchronize && php /var/www/pakiti3/lib/modules/cli/calculateVulnerabilities.php

 ## Oses
-Os is assigned to OS Group by regex.
-Assign OS to OS Group is necessary for getting vulnerable packages.
+Os is assigned to OS Group by regex which is set in Config.php.
+After changing regex you have to run recalculateOsGroupsMapping.php cli tool.
+Correct assign OS to OS Group is necessary for getting vulnerable packages.

 ## Users
 In Config.php have to be set one of these modes user management